NicJC/nicspics/content/random/waiheke/index.md

 As you can see there are ,amy islands in the Hauraki gulf!
 </p>
 <p>
-It turns out that the water isn’t from the mainland, but it’s actually talk water collected from rain.
+It turns out that the water on waiheke isn’t from the mainland (Auckland), but it’s actually tank water collected from rain.
 There is a library there too!
 </p>

 <div class="waihekepics">